 After those (very short) 10 seconds are up, you go back to that intense 20 second period of exercise.
 You continue doing this for eight rounds.

 History of tabata: You can thank Japanese scientist Dr. Izumi Tabata for discovering this form of exercise.
 Dr. Tabata and a group of researchers tested two groups of athletes: One group took part in moderate one-hour workouts, five days a week for six weeks.

 The second group opted for high-intensity workouts that lasted only four minutes and 20 seconds, four days a week for six weeks.

-Amazingly, it was the high intensity interval training group who experienced better results.
+Amazingly, it was the high-intensity interval training group that experienced better results.
 They saw a higher increase in their aerobic rate when compared to the moderate exercise participants, and improved their anaerobic system by 28 percent.